5th Gen 4Runner Mods (Part 1)

 5. Wheels

-After years of experience in modding trucks, I would say the most important mods are tires and suspension – and most importantly tires.
-An upgraded suspension is important if you want to run bigger tires and it will allow you to clear a larger size, depending on the lift.
-If you have any goals of taking your 4Runner off-road, then you want rock sliders.
-Sliders are important because they will save your rocker panels, and doors from trail damage.
+After years of modding trucks, I’d say the most important upgrades are tires and suspension—especially tires.
+An upgraded suspension is crucial if you plan to run larger tires, as it provides the clearance needed depending on the lift.
+If you’re heading off-road, rock sliders are a must to protect your rocker panels and doors from trail damage.

 1. Tires